hacks-guide/Guide_3DS/docs/installing-boot9strap-(super-skaterhax).md

 This method is currently **not working** due to server-side SSL certificate changes.
 The timeline for a fix is unknown.
 In the meantime, follow [Installing boot9strap (MSET9)](installing-boot9strap-(mset9)) instead.

+If you have been redirected here form a video guide or a link, do not continue.

+If you ignore this warning, you will get an  error when pressing the "GO GO!" button.

 :::

 ::: details Technical Details (optional)